ellismg/design-notes/llc/llc-evolution.md

 public virtual Response GetPetsByName(string petName, RequestParameters parameters, RequestOptions requestOptions = default);
 ```

 This design is predicated on a new `RequestParameters` type, added to Azure Core, which is a property bag mapping string names to values.
-Logically, this type is similar to `Dictionary<string, object>` but it optimized for holding a small number of key value pairs.
+Logically, this type is similar to `Dictionary<string, object>` but is optimized for holding a small number of key value pairs.

 Note that the `RequestParameters` type is not specific to a specific operation, which means it will not have members that correspond to parameters for the operation and so developers will have to depend on documentation to understand the properties the service supports and their names as well as their types.

-*(N.B: We have not closed on which of the two strategies we will employ, and the `RequestParameters` strategy would require some work in Azure Core, fortunately, we can start with the first strategy of just adding overloads with more and more optional parameters and then cut over to the new plan if we are comfortable with it)*
+*(N.B: We have not closed on which of the two strategies we will employ, and the `RequestParameters` strategy would require some work in Azure Core, fortunately, we can start with the first strategy of just adding overloads with more and more optional parameters and then cut over to the new plan if we are comfortable with it.)*

 ### Developer Driven Evolution